Customize your Duo experience by changing global settings in the Duo Admin Panel.

-If you're on Duo's Platform Edition, use the policy editor to change the "Authentication Methods" policy setting globally or for specific applications and users.
+If you're on Duo's Duo Access or Duo Beyond plans, use the policy editor to change the "Authentication Methods" policy setting globally or for specific applications and users.
 See the Policy & Control documentation for more information.

 Universal 2nd Factor (or U2F) is an authentication standard from the FIDO alliance.
 Admins must enable U2F tokens in the Duo Admin Panel before users can enroll or authenticate using U2F.
 U2F tokens require Chrome 38 or later with the "FIDO U2F (Universal 2nd Factor)" extension, and are compatible with Duo's browser-based applications that feature inline enrollment and authentication prompt.
 U2F tokens can't be imported or assigned to users from the Admin Panel; users must self-enroll the U2F token via the Duo enrollment prompt or device management portal.

 This is a Labs Feature.
-Labs Features are stable features that may be enabled on an opt-in basis by Platform and Enterprise Edition customers.
+Labs Features are stable features that may be enabled on an opt-in basis by Duo Beyond, Duo Access, and Duo MFA customers.
 Duo Security may modify, remove, or change the price of these features in the future.
 Learn more.

 You must first enable the "U2F Tokens" Labs Feature option under "Universal Second Factor" on the Labs Features Settings page before you can use it.
 Do this by clicking the Learn more and enable link next to the U2F Tokens options on the Settings page, or click Settings in the left sidebar, then click Labs Features.
 On the Labs Features page, select Enable next to the "U2F Tokens" feature under "Universal Second Factor" and then scroll down and click the Save Changes button.